 All General Members hired before July 1, 1980, and most General Members hired on or after August 1,1980, electing to transfer to Tier 2.
-Effective October 1, 2002, Tier 2 was eliminated for all County employees (except California Nurses Association (CNA) employees); employees were placed in Tier 3.
+Effective October 1, 2002, Tier 2 was eliminated for all County employees (except California Nurses Association (CNA) employees) and employees hired by the Contra Costa Mosquito and Vector Control District.

-CNA employees in Tier 2 were placed in Tier 3 as of January 1, 2005.
+Employees represented by CNA in Tier 2 were placed in Tier 3 as of January 1, 2005.

-One special district's Tier 2 employees were placed in Tier 3 effective February 1, 2006.
+The Contra Costa Mosquito and Vector Control District's Tier 2 employees were placed in Tier 3 effective February 1, 2006.